Costs in English law: Fixed costs and fees

 There are also fixed costs for road traffic accident (RTA) claims that settle before they are issued; and in certain cases brought by HM Revenue & Customs.

 In addition, where both the current CPR 48 and old CPR 45 apply, there are fixed success fees in personal injury claims arising from RTAs; injuries at work; and industrial disease claims.
 These range from 12.5% in RTAs to 100%, in each type of case, if a trial occurs.

 Costs limits

 In certain Fast-Track or Multi-Track cases, a successful party's costs claim will be limited.

 These include cases that are conducted in the Patents County Court or in claims under the Aarhus Convention.

 Formal offers to settle

 The court will take account of the conduct of the parties and may vary the usual costs order in the event of misguided or dishonest behaviour.
 In particular, the claimant is expected to give the defendant an opportunity to settle, and the parties are expected to exchange essential information and details before starting a claim.
 The court will especially be aware of any formal offers to settle made under Part 36 of the Civil Procedure Rules.
 Such offers are withheld from the judge during the trial but, during assessment of costs, the judge will compare them with the final damages awarded.

+Where a party has succeeded overall but lost on discrete issues, or where its conduct does not justify a full costs award, the court may take a percentage costs order, directing the paying party to pay only a specified proportion of the receiving party's costs rather than the whole.
+The appropriate percentage is a matter for the judge's broad discretion under CPR 44.2.